andrewwatts/ui.tabs.closable/README.md

                 // return false to prevent the remove }
         });
-4. (optional) If you wish to only target specific tabs as closable, add a 'closableClass' option when instantiating the tabs:
+4. (optional) If you wish to only target specific tabs as closable, add a `closableClass` option when instantiating the tabs:
    	$('#tabs').tabs({closableClass: 'closable'})